opendocsg/slw-judgments-backfill/2011_SGHC_55/report.md

 As I have found that the misrepresentation and conspiracy took place in Switzerland, the applicable law for both causes of action is the law of Switzerland.

 24     The accepted thinking is that all things being equal, it is preferable that a dispute be determined by a court applying its own law rather than a court applying a foreign law because a court would be more familiar with the former than the latter.
-The Court of Appeal has ruled in _Rickshaw Investments Ltd and another v Nicolai Baron von Uexkull_ [2007] 1 SLR(R) 377 at [43] and in _JIO Minerals FZC and others v Mineral Enterprises Ltd_ [2011] 1 SLR 391 (“ _JIO Minerals_ ”) at [96] that the mere fact of the application of a foreign governing law may be accorded due weight in the absence of evidence of the content of the foreign law.
+The Court of Appeal has ruled in _Rickshaw Investments Ltd and another v Nicolai Baron von Uexkull_ <span class="citation">[2007] 1 SLR(R) 377</span> at [43] and in _JIO Minerals FZC and others v Mineral Enterprises Ltd_ <span class="citation">[2011] 1 SLR 391</span> (“ _JIO Minerals_ ”) at [96] that the mere fact of the application of a foreign governing law may be accorded due weight in the absence of evidence of the content of the foreign law.

 25     It is also settled law that the place of the tort is _prima facie_ the natural forum – see _JIO Minerals_ at [106].
 On this basis, Switzerland would be regarded as the natural forum in the normal case, and there was nothing to displace the rule.